Typical0/Windows11-Debloat-Guide/README.md

 schtasks /Change /TN "\Microsoft\Windows\NetTrace\GatherNetworkInfo" /disable del /F /Q "C:\Windows\System32\Tasks\Microsoft\Windows\SettingSync\*"
 ```
-## Disabling Useless Services and Applying some tweaks
+## Disabling useless services and applying some tweaks

 Use the batch script to disable some useless services and the reg file to import some tweaks <br>

-## Tweaks by WinAeroTweaker
+## Tweaks by Winaero Tweaker

 Simply install WinAeroTweaker and import the preset made by me (.ini file) <br>